School Games gold strikes again

 - Continued membership of the East Riding School Sport Partnership (West) including Youth Sport Trust Primary membership.

-- Setting up and running at least one new after school sports club / Change4Life sport club (May be impacted on by COVID-19)
+- Setting up and running at least one new after school sports club / Change4Life sport club.

 - Supporting and engaging the least active children through new or additional sports clubs.

-- Increasing the amount of competitive sport in which our children participate - running sport competitions, and increasing pupils’ participation in the School Games and inter school competitions with the other SLD schools.
-(May be impacted on by COVID-19)
+- Increasing the amount of competitive sport in which our children participate - running sport competitions, and increasing pupils’ participation in the School Games and inter school competitions with the other SSP schools.

-- Encouraging our children to improve their leadership skills through sport – through sports leader initiative.
+- Encouraging our children to improve their leadership skills through sport – through sports/play leader initiative.

 - Developing intra-school competitions.